archerydwd/rails-blog/README.md

 create      app/assets/stylesheets/articles.css.scss
 ```

-For the purposes of this we are only concerned with:
+For the purposes of this application we are only concerned with:
 * create app/controllers/articles_controller.rb
 * route  get 'articles/update'
 * route  get 'articles/edit'